syncfusion-content/blazor-docs/blazor/input-mask/how-to/maskedtextbox-for-and-model-binding.md

+---
+layout: post
+title: How to Maskedtextbox For And Model Binding in Blazor Input Mask Component | Syncfusion
+description: Checkout and learn about Maskedtextbox For And Model Binding in Blazor Input Mask component of Syncfusion, and more details.
+platform: Blazor
+control: Input Mask
+documentation: ug
+---

 # MaskedTextBoxFor and Model Binding

 This section demonstrates the Strongly typed extension support in MaskedTextBox.
 The view that can bind with any model is called as